RuBoMa/ascii-art-web-github/ascii-art-web/README.md

 - Enter your desired text in the input field.
 Note: max 500 characters, only printable ascii-characters

 - Click the Generate button to see your text transformed into ASCII art!

+### Alternatively start the server in Docker:

+1. Run following commands in the terminal:

+- chmod + x build.sh
+- ./build.sh

 Implemention details: